-Growing up in Derry during the troubles opened Aoife’s eyes to the importance of news consumption.
-“I think my upbringing had a lot to do with it.
+Growing up in Derry during the troubles opened Aoife’s eyes to the importance of news consumption; “I think my upbringing had a lot to do with it.
 I grew up in Derry city during the peace process and it was quite hard not to see the news.
 You had to watch it every night at six o’clock and my dad was an avid paper buyer and paper reader,” she said.

 Whilst Aoife’s mother and her school thought law would be the best route for her, she wanted to play on her strongest subject, English.
-But the troubles in Derry and her love for English weren’t her only motivators.
+But the troubles in Derry and her love for the English language weren’t her only motivators.
 “It was around the time the film about Veronica Guerin was coming out.
 I remember thinking she was so fearless.
 It always was impressed on us how important the press was in getting people’s voices out who might not necessarily be listened to.”

 From there, Aoife went on to work in a regional newspaper in Scotland covering courts which she loved.
 “It was quite a poor area on the west coast.
 It had quite a bad heroin problem and a lot of social deprivation.
 That really gave me my grounding in journalism.
 And it just went from there.”

 But when Aoife moved to Australia for two years, the subject matter of her reporting was slightly different.
-“When I got to Australia I didn’t know anyone and journalism there is so competitive.
+“When I got to Australia I didn’t know anyone and journalism is so competitive there.
 I didn’t understand the politics and I had never worked there before, so the only job I could get and the one that was offered to me was a chief reporter for a magazine about trucks and lorries.
 Even now I could tell you so much about truck engines and what you can use different lorries for,” Aoife laughed.

 “For me, politics is always about people, whether your child’s on a waiting list, or your granny’s on a waiting list, whatever it is, it affects you, it’s politics and it’s the political decisions that decide the life we’re going to have.”